 “We can look in every direction and see somebody as sweaty as I am, wearing the same funny gown,” Garcia said.
 “But the gown represents the hard work and the ability to memorize as much information as quickly as possible.
 I’m certain that sitting in these chairs with this funny gown is someone who didn’t think the dream of graduating was a reality.
 Accomplishing this milestone means all our dreams are within all of our hands.”

-Friday morning’s ceremony honored students from the College of Business Administration and the College of Science.
-Student speaker Sara Machado, a business administration graduate, told her classmates to continue to make the right choices as they diligently follow their own paths.
+The following morning’s ceremony honored students from the College of Business Administration and the College of Science, and student speaker Sara Machado, a business administration graduate, told her classmates to continue to make the right choices as they diligently follow their own paths.

 Greenlaw “Fritz” Grupe and Phyllis Grupe were awarded Honorary Doctorates of Humane Letters during Friday morning’s ceremony.
 Read the complete biography of the ground-breaking business leaders and supporters of education.